gboggy/Getting-and-Cleaning-Data/CodeBook.md

 ##Dataset produced by run_analysis.R
-The run_analysis.R script produces a tidy data set that contains data averaged over subjects and activities.
-The features contained in the data set are described in the section below.
-Prior to averaging, the data were normalized and bounded within [-1, 1].
+The run_analysis.R script performs a series of operations on the "Human Activity Recognition Using Smartphones Data Set" (heretofore referred to as the original data set) to produce a tidy data set that contains data averaged over subjects and activities.
+The data in the original data set were collected from 30 subjects performing each of six activities multiple times.
+The data of interest are the mean and standard deviation values reported in the original data set, and which were obtained on the features described in the next section.

+The data in the original data set have been normalized and are bounded within [-1, 1].
 The data are thus unitless.
+Averaging the mean and standard deviation values over subjects and activities also results in unitless values.

-##Description of the variables
+##Description of the features
 ####(Note that this description is excerpted from the features_info.txt file of the "Human Activity Recognition Using Smartphones Data Set".)

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.